Editing Physiological Signals in Videos Using Latent Representations: Editing Physiological Signs Using Latent Representations

 From a morphological perspective, the Pearson correlation emphasizes the similarity of the waveform shape, thereby guiding the anonymized rPPG toward a smooth, periodic morphology while suppressing subject-specific details.

 \textbf{Frequency Loss} (\( \mathcal{L}_{\text{freq}} \)): To align the peak frequency \(f_{\text{pred}}\) of the estimated signal with the target frequency, we define:

 where \(f_{\text{pred}}\) is obtained via Fast Fourier Transform (FFT)~\cite{cooley1965algorithm}.
 In a curriculum learning manner, \( \mathcal{L}_{\text{freq}} \) is excluded during the first ten epochs, allowing the model to focus on reconstructing coarse visual structures.
-From epoch ten onward, its contribution is gradually increased via an epoch-dependent weight \(\beta(t)\).
+From epoch ten onward, its contribution is gradually increased via a weight function \(\beta(t)\), as shown in Eq.~\ref{eq:beta}.

 \textbf{Total Loss:}

 where \(\alpha\) controls the wave loss, \(\beta(t)\) controls the frequency loss for epoch $t$, and \(\lambda\) balances the fidelity term against the physiological terms.
 In our experiment, we set the weights as $\alpha = 0.2, \lambda = 1.0$, and use a warm-up schedule for the frequency loss: